He moves finance to forms others can’t follow

 The museum director says twenty-five years

-In business five years is a lifetime
+In business five years a lifetime

-Five times five defines forever
+In museums, five times five forever

 His brain soon screens his personal art